 - Submit your application form to Nagasaki University

-Students applying for the Joint PhD Programme are required to pay an application fee to Nagasaki University during the designated payment period of 22 January to 16 February 2018.
+Students applying for the Joint PhD Programme are required to pay an application fee to Nagasaki University during the designated payment period.

 - Application Fee: JPY 30,000